- Attraction Seating

 The bright red torii gate, which welcomes visitors to Japan, can be seen from around the World Showcase Lagoon.
 As your eyes move away from the lagoon, you see the blue-roofed 5 story Goju-no-to pagoda inspired by a shrine built at Nara in 700 A.D.

 Bijutsu-kan Gallery -- This gallery has continuously changing exhibits reflecting the Japanese culture.
-The current exhibit is: "Spirit Beasts: From Ancient Stories to Anime Stars" which opened mid-2010.
+The current exhibit is: "Spirit Beasts: From Ancient Stories to Anime Stars".
+Explore the myths and legends that gave rise to the modern Anime culture.

 Tokyo Dining - showcases traditional cuisine and ingredients of Japan with an emphasis on sushi and innovative presentation.